 Set Up a Repayment Plan

 If you’re already behind, ask your lender if they’d be happy for you to set up a repayment plan on the current debt.
-That way, you’ll know how much you need to pay extra each month until the unpaid debt is paid off.
+That way, you’ll know how much you need to pay extra each month.

 Inquire About Forbearance

 Some lenders can be very flexible, and in some cases, even freeze or suspend the borrower’s mortgage payments temporarily.
-This is great for borrowers who need a little bit extra time to regroup and stand on their own two feet again.
+This is great for borrowers who need a little bit extra time to regroup.

 Get Legal Advice

-If you’re at the risk of getting your property repossessed, it’s worth getting legal advice.
+If you’re at the risk of property repossession, it’s worth getting legal advice.
 Having legal representation will not only make the process much less stressful, but it will also increase your chances of a pleasant outcome.

-If there is nothing else that you can do to avoid repossession, your last option is to sell your property.
-If the repossession is regarding a rental property that is currently rented out, you can sell a tenanted property the same way you could if it were your own home.
+If there is nothing else that you can do to avoid property repossession, your last option is to sell your property.
+When the repossession is regarding a rental property that is currently let, you can sell a tenanted property the same way you could if it were your own home.

 That way, you’ll recoup your investment, pay off your debts to the lender, and you’ll hopefully be left with a nice chunk of money as a reward for all the stress.